-Maximum amount of memory us This.

-collection in the time range specified.
+Maximum Traces the maximum amount of mem ory used by garbage callaction in the time range enecified This value may change collection in the time range specified.
 This value may change or be undefined.

 NOTE: A memory allocation can fail if the JVM attempts to set the Used memory allocation to a value greater than the Committed memory allocation, even if the amount for Used memory is less than or equal to the Maximum memory allocation (for example, when the system is low on virtual memory).